 WordPress backups at Raidboxes

 Your WordPress backups are integrated free of charge into our WordPress hosting and are stored on secure servers in compliance with GDPR.
 Both WordPress and the database are backed up.
 A daily, automatic backup is provided by default.
 You can also make up to three manual backups whenever you like.
 At Raidboxes these are not manual backups as I described above, but simply automatic backups that you can trigger manually with a mouse click.
-If you need to create a backup, you can do so via the Dashboard of your Box:
+If you need to create a backup, you can do so via the Dashboard of your box:

-How to restore a backup of your Box:
+How to restore a backup of your box:

 From the Starter plan upwards you can also download your backups and save them locally.

 Creating backups is usually a quick task and is part of sensible, forward-looking planning.
 It can sometimes take quite a while to set up a book backup system initially, however.
 WordPress hosting at Raidboxes includes an integrated backup system that creates an automatic backup of your website every night.
-Manual backups can also be created with a mouse click – so you have a much lower workload.
+Manual backups can also be created with one mouse click – so you have a much lower workload.
 All in all, backups are easy if they're created regularly and completely.

 Any questions about WordPress backups?